rashidhir6/TV-Shows/README.md

 It is a project available on Datacamp, it involves loading, cleaning and exploring the datasets pertaining to Super-Bowl; a popular game show.
 Answers to the following questions are found out through the analysis of the information represented in the datasets.

-*What are the most extreme game outcomes?
+- outcomes of the most extreme game ?
-*How does the game affect television viewership?
+- How is the  television viewership affected by this game  ?
-*How have viewership, TV ratings, and ad cost evolved over time?
+- How have viewership, TV ratings, and ad cost evolved over time?
-*Who are the most prolific musicians in terms of halftime show performances?
+- Who are the most prolific musicians in terms of halftime show performances?